Speaking to People With Alzheimer’s

 Communicating in the middle stage

 - Try to stick to a topic.
 Avoid having complicated conversations that follow multiple trains of thought.
+If you ask one question at a time, and let them fully answer the question it will help them keep their train of thought.

 - Hold eye contact as best as you can.
 It shows that you care about what is being said and that you are actively listening.